DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Evaluation: User Study

 While participants noticed an improvement in representation across edited images, several users pointed to the decrease in image quality of the people in edited images.
-The decrease in quality of the figures, as well as the inability to generate sensical images in some contexts (Figure \ref{fig: UserStudySurgeon}), further reinforced the notion that editing is not always possible, and pointed to limitations in moving through latent space to achieve their distributional goals especially if concepts are not present within the surroundings of the latent space.
-Therefore, changing worldviews may not always be possible via semantic guidance.
+The decrease in quality of the figures, as well as the inability to generate sensical images in some \context (\cref{fig: UserStudySurgeon}), further reinforced the notion that editing is not always possible, and pointed to limitations in moving through latent space and achieve their distributional goals via \( \texttt{semantic\_guidance} \).
 From the interviews it is clear that there can be a disconnect between user expectations and algorithmic implementation.
 This can occur when people building the algorithm are disjointed from the end user expectation.
 Several users comment on how parity or the US demographic editing techniques don't generate the exact representation they were expecting to see [P1, P5, P6, P9, P10, P12].
-One user even goes as far as asking what is going on behind the scenes, and suggesting that weighted coin flips can create a different distribution than what a user is expecting due to the inherent randomness of the algorithm.
-The user suggests hard coding the outcomes of the coin flip, as a way to enforce that the image distributions match the specified demographics [P6].
+P6 notices the misalignment and inquires on the \( \texttt{semantic\_guidance} \) \concept assignment.
+They suggest that hard coding edits may allow to generate distributions which more closely represent the US demographics and parity than through random coin flips, given the limited number of output images [P6].
+Limitations in image quality point to the downstream effects of \capta on learned \arrows, and to the constraints in modifying worldviews once a model is trained: re-training or fine-tuning may be necessary to achieve under-represented worldviews.